What to pack in your hospital bag for labour

 - If you have pets at home, make arrangements for someone else to take care of them; you don't know how long you and your birth partner will be at the hospital.
 Consider a pet sitting service or enlist the help of a family member, friend or neighbour.

-- When you get home from the hospital you're probably not going to feel like spending hours in the kitchen.
-Fill up your freezer with pre-cooked meals that you can simply re-heat - one pot meals such as stews, soups, casseroles, curry, cottage pie, lasagne and bolognese are excellent options.
+- When you get home from the hospital you're probably not going to feel like going food shopping and spending hours in the kitchen.
+Make sure you have fully stocked cupboards and fill up your refrigerator and freezer with pre-cooked meals that you can simply re-heat - one pot meals such as stews, soups, casseroles, curry, cottage pie, lasagne and bolognese are excellent options.